cbjuan/juancb.es/content/authors/juancb/_index.md

     url: "https://quantum-computing.ibm.com/"

 # Short bio (displayed in user profile at end of posts)
-bio: I do things with data.
-AI for Quantum Product Owner @ IBM Quantum
+bio: Building the convergence of AI and Quantum Computing.
+Product Owner & Engineering Manager @ IBM Quantum

 interests:
   - AI for Quantum